rafmando/product-review/README.md

 # Product review

-Allows users to add a comment with a rating which displays data on a pie chart. (struggles & improvements in notes.txt file)
+Allows users to add a comment with a rating which displays data on a doughnut chart. (struggles & improvements in notes.md file)

 ## Run the app in Visual Studio
 1. Install dependancies